BenWiederhake/spread/README.md

 You *do* need to create a new profile.
 For example, the profile "default" will reside in `~/.config/restic-run/default/`.
 You can either copy the folder `profile-template/` by hand, or just run `create-restic-profile.sh PROFILE_NAME`.

-Finally, fill in the details in `params` of your profile.
+Finally, fill in the details in `params` of your profile using your favorite text editor.

 For extra security, ask the server admin to provide an initial "known_hosts" file.